graphql-java-generator/graphql-maven-plugin-project/README.md

 This project is a maven plugin, which makes it easy to work in Java with graphQL in a schema first approach.

+TODO :
+- Client : personalize the endpoint
+- Serveur : personalize the port number
+- Serveur : howto reply with a fonctionnal error

 ## Aim of this projet

 The aim of this project is to: